 Debt Issuances.
-Houston Electric issued the following general mortgage bonds during 2016 and as of February 10, 2017:
+Houston Electric issued the following general mortgage bonds during 2017:

-Issuance Date te Principal mount Interest Rate Maturity Date
+Issuance Date Aggregate Principal A egate Principal Amount Interest Rate Maturity Date

-(in n millions)
+(in millions)

-May 2016 \$ 300 1.85% 2021

-August 2016 300 2.40% 2026

-January 2017 300 3.00% 2027
+January 2017 \$ 300 3.00% 2027

-The proceeds from the issuance of these bonds were used to repay short-term debt and for limited liability company purposes.
+The proceeds from the issuance of these bonds were used to repay short-term debt and for general limited liability company purposes.